-Here chronically homeless families find and maintain permanent housing through intensive case management, rental assistance and specialized care for children and youth.
+Here families experiencing chronic homelessness find and maintain permanent housing through intensive case management, rental assistance and specialized care for children and youth.
 With a holistic approach, we focus on all areas of families’ lives.

-For families who have had multiple experiences with homelessness, they find stability and a home in our permanent supportive housing program.
+For families who have experienced homelessness multiple times, people can find stability and a home in our permanent supportive housing program.
 The majority of families live in their own apartments across the city, while some live in a single apartment building.
-This program provides long-term housing and in-home supportive services to formerly chronically homeless families.
+This program provides long-term housing and in-home supportive services.

 These programs are based on Housing First, a nationally successful model that focuses on helping individuals and families move into and sustain permanent housing – along with a variety of services to promote stability, self-sufficiency and well-being.

 We place families into permanent homes and provide them with the tools they need to focus on their life goals, including:

 - In-home, goal-oriented case management